38th Annual Stanford Invitational

 Policy:

-I used to care a lot about whether you read a plan or not, but I have since deviated from truth and justice and defended a couple K AFFs, so I'll say this, I am less likely to understand the K and more likely to understand calls for procedural fairness and clash.
-I am still policy leaning, albeit less than I used to be.
+I used to care a lot about whether you read a plan or not, but I have since deviated and defended a couple K AFFs, so I'll say this, I am less likely to understand the K and more likely to understand calls for procedural fairness and clash.
+I am still very policy leaning, albeit less than I used to be.

 Case: Case debates are the most "real world" part of debate rounds.
 I feel like negative strategies that do not engage parts of the case miss out.
-A 2NR just about case seems to be something of the past, but it is definitely still an awesome way to win.
-The AFF must-win solvency, not a 100% but just some.
-Otherwise, it is a presumption ballot.
-Also, framing.
-I could make framing its own section, but it is the best way for teams to start on a winning foot in impact comparison.
-Please give me reasons to prefer framing.
+A 2NR just about case seems to be something of the past, but it is definitely a convincing strategy.
+The AFF must-win a risk of solvency, or I'll vote neg on presumption.

 DA's: Generic DA's are fine.
-But, DA's that have impact scenarios that are very specific to the AFF are the best.
-Please give me reasons why the DA outweighs and turns the AFF.
+But, DA's that have contextualized link scenarios that are specific to the AFF are the best.
+I need reasons why the DA outweighs and turns the AFF.
 Impact Calculus is necessary.

-T-USFG: Great for T against K AFFs.
+T-USFG: Best for this.
 Fairness is an impact and what I went for when I debated this argument, but I'm fine with clash/skills.

 Topicality: Ok for T against Policy AFFs.
 Impacting out standards and voters is cool to listen to.
 Your interpretation is a measure of good debate.
 Remember and defend that.
 Negative teams that don't run T and try to go for DA's and random solvency deficits against blatantly non-topical AFFs are missing out.
 The T-Substantial interpretation being a number makes me a little hesitant from the beginning.